of the Immaculate Heart of Mary

 Affections.
 (When one touches your heart, use your own words.)

-• Help me to conquer my sensual appetites.
+• Jesus, teach me to fast so I can conquer my appetites.

 Resolutions: (Possibly you might want to make your own.)